Last updated: 24/02/2021

 A whole life policy provides a set amount of coverage for your entire life.
 Your beneficiary will receive the benefit amount.

-Most critical illness policies provide for the payment of a lump sum benefit if the policyholder is diagnosed as suffering from one of a number of specified terminal illnesses.
+Most critical illness policies provide for the payment of a lump sum benefit if the policyholder is diagnosed as suffering from one of a number of specified illnesses.

 A joint life policy might be cheaper than two single life cover policies, but that will depend on your circumstances.
 Think about whether both of you have the same need for life insurance.